bosskie/bulk-user-manager-bot/README.md

 # Command to delete multiple users
 async def del_user(update: Update, context):
+    if not is_authorized(update.message.from_user.id):
+        await update.message.reply_text("You are not authorized to use this bot.") return

     if len(context.args) < 1:
         await update.message.reply_text("Usage: /deluser username1 username2 ...")
         return